 On the 2.4Ghz, the router was about the average, with some 198 Mbps and more than 110 Mbps for close and long-distance, respectively.
 Note that the performance on this band tends to suffer gravely from interferences and backward compatibility.
 That’s been the case for many routers, at least where I live, in the past many years.

-In terms of coverage, the router was about the same as the RT-AC88U in my testing, or maybe slightly better.
+In terms of coverage, the router was about the same as the RT-AC88U in my testing.
 When placed in the middle, it can handle a single home of 1800 ft² (167 m²) to 2000 ft² (186 m²) easily with Wi-Fi speed at every corner fast enough to deliver an average broadband connection in full (70 Mbps to 250 Mbps).

 One thing I noted is that it took quite a long time — up to five minutes — for the 5GHz band to be ready, each time I made any changes to the Wi-Fi settings.
-During this time, the network wasn’t available, and at first, It thought something was wrong.
-Another thing is Wi-Fi 6 clients’ connectin speeds fluctuated a lot when older clients were present.
+During this time, the network wasn’t available — you might think something is wrong.
+Another thing is Wi-Fi 6 clients’ speeds fluctuated a lot when older clients were present.